Olen/ha-docker/README.md

 	cp -r home-assistant/ /etc/docker/

 ... or modify the path for WorkingDirectory in docker-compose@.service to reflect the dir where the home-assistant/docker-compose.yaml-file is located
+...
+AND change the User and Group in the same file to something more appropriate for your system

 	cp docker-cleanup.* /etc/systemd/system/
 	cp docker-compose@.service /etc/systemd/system/